Graham Potter: West Ham United

-Potter was appointed head coach of Premier League club West Ham United on 9 January 2025, signing a two–and–a–half year contract.
-He replaced Julen Lopetegui who had been sacked the previous day.
+Potter was appointed head coach of Premier League club West Ham United on 9 January 2025, signing a two-and-a-half year contract.
+He replaced Julen Lopetegui who had been dismissed the previous day.
 The following day, in his first game in charge, West Ham were defeated 2–1 by Aston Villa in the 3rd round of the FA Cup.
 On 14 January, Potter won his first West Ham match in his second game in charge, beating Fulham 3–2 at home.
 West Ham managed one win in Potter's first six games in charge and went eight games without a win before rallying towards the end of the 2024–25 season to finish 14th in the 2024–25 Premier League table.

 On 27 September 2025, Potter was dismissed by West Ham United following poor results and performances over the course of the second half of the 2024–25 season and the start of the 2025–26 season.
 At the time, West Ham were 19th in the league having won one of their opening five league games.

 Sweden

 On 20 October 2025, the Swedish Football Association announced the appointment of Potter as the new head coach of the Sweden national football team.

 He was appointed on a short-term contract with the aim of managing Sweden to qualify for the 2026 World Cup.
 His first game in charge, on 15 November, resulted in a 4–1 defeat to Switzerland in a 2026 World Cup qualifying game.
+On 12 March 2026, Potter's contract was extended to 2030.
+On 26 March 2026, Potter achieved his first win as Sweden manager in a 2026 FIFA World Cup play-off as they defeated Ukraine 3–1, with Viktor Gyökeres scoring a hat-trick.
+They then defeated Poland 3–2 in the play-off final, securing qualification for the 2026 FIFA World Cup.